YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Inflammatory bowel disease adds nutrition, anemia, hydration, flare control, and medication timing questions.
 When methotrexate is used for IBD, the decision also has to account for Crohn’s disease or ulcerative colitis before a hair transplant, not only the medication name.

 Do not stop it without medical advice.
-Hair transplant surgery is smaller than many hospital operations, but it still creates many small wounds in the donor and recipient area.
-The answer should respect both sides of the risk.
-Continuing a medicine may raise a question about infection or healing in some patients.
+In many surgical settings, stable weekly methotrexate at a low dose is not treated the same way as some biologic medicines, but that does not mean every hair transplant case is cleared by default.
+The answer has to respect both sides of the risk.
+Continuing treatment may raise infection or healing questions in some situations.
 Stopping it may trigger a flare in others.

-I do not give a universal stop date for methotrexate in a hair transplant article.
-That would be unsafe.
-The dose, diagnosis, blood results, infection history, other medicines, and prescribing doctor’s plan matter.
+A universal stop date for methotrexate would be unsafe in a hair transplant article.
+The dose, diagnosis, blood results, kidney function, infection history, other medicines, and prescribing doctor’s plan matter.

 If the treating doctor says the weekly dose should continue, tell the transplant clinic clearly.
 If the treating doctor wants the dose held around surgery, the timing should be written down before travel.
 Do not make the decision from online advice, a friend’s operation, or fear that the clinic will refuse surgery.

-Yes.
 Methotrexate, biologic injections, JAK inhibitors, corticosteroids, and other immune medicines are not one single category for surgical planning.
-They may be used for similar diseases, but the infection, timing, blood test, and flare control questions are different.
+They may be used for similar diseases, but the infection, timing, blood test, flare control, and wound healing questions are different.

-Patients sometimes copy advice from another person with the same diagnosis.
-One patient may take weekly methotrexate only.
+Copying another person’s advice is a common mistake.
+One person may take weekly methotrexate only.
 Another may take methotrexate with a biologic injection.
 Another may be tapering steroids after a flare.
 Those are different surgical conversations.

-For a hair transplant, I want the medicine list written clearly rather than summarized as “immune medicine.”
-Include injections, tablets, creams, recent antibiotic courses, painkillers, and any medicine that was stopped recently.
+For a hair transplant, the medicine list needs to be written clearly rather than summarized as “immune medicine.”
+Include injections, tablets, creams, recent antibiotic courses, painkillers, supplements, and any medicine that was stopped recently.
 A medicine stopped last month may still explain why the disease is unstable or why shedding started.

 The decision becomes safer when the transplant clinic and the prescribing doctor understand the same timeline.
 If a medicine needs to be timed around surgery, that timing should protect both healing and disease control.
 A clean surgical plan should not create a medical flare that could have been avoided.

-Waiting is usually wiser if the underlying disease is active, the dose was recently increased, blood tests are not acceptable, there is an active infection, the scalp has open or inflamed skin, or another immune medicine has just been added.
+Waiting is wiser when the underlying disease is active, the dose was recently increased, blood tests are not acceptable, there is an active infection, the scalp has open or inflamed skin, or another immune medicine has just been added.

 A recent flare of lupus, psoriasis, IBD, rheumatoid arthritis, or another inflammatory disease also changes the decision.
 The article about lupus and hair transplant timing shows the same principle.
 Stable disease gives surgery a safer foundation.
 Active disease often deserves patience.